zakinadhif/cowdingus/README.md

 ### Hi there 👋

 I'm Zaki Nadhif.
-I'm an ameteur cybersecurity enthusiast and a software developer.
+I'm an amateur cybersecurity enthusiast and a software developer.

 - 🔭 I’m currently working on {a personal blog website, and a toy game engine}
 - 🌱 I’m currently learning {Rust, and web development}